DylanThomasShine/Restaurant-Cowhey-Chez.Milestone-2/readme.md

 **Imagery**

 Imagery is important.
 The large, main image is to show the user how freshly prepared the food is.
-The carousel below the descriptioin of the restaurant continues to scroll between images of the food.
+The carousel below the description of the restaurant continues to scroll between images of the food.

 **Wireframes**